 In order to get the best out of ChatGPT or Gemini, it all starts with your prompt.
 The best way to ensure your AI-generated response is top tier is to start with the end in mind: what is your outcome?
 When writing your prompt, you’ll see success if you’re specific and concise, while being able to provide as much context as possible.

 Here are the four simple steps you can take to draft a great prompt:

 - Tell ChatGPT who to be, i.e. the persona.

 - Provide as much context as possible.
 This could be company background information, a customer profile, customer usage data, a transcript of a call, or your product information.

 - Be crystal clear about the end result you need the AI model to create.
 Be direct with your expectations – does it need to be a script, an email or a brochure?

 - Don’t play by the book.
 If you don’t enforce creativity, it will churn out a general response lacking in flavor.
 Be clear with your instructions and give them a specific tone of voice and style to emulate.

 The field of generative AI is swiftly advancing and holds immense potential to transform our customer interactions.
 Through the application of generative AI, companies can craft bespoke experiences that elevate customer satisfaction, loyalty, and retention.

-It might seem obvious that a person working in marketing might use a conversational chatbot like ChatGPT or Bard to aid their writing, whether it’s an email campaign or a blog post.
+It might seem obvious that a person working in marketing might use a conversational chatbot like ChatGPT or Gemini to aid their writing, whether it’s an email campaign or a blog post.
 But how does this fit in with customer success?
 In what ways can CSMs utilize these white-hot tools to make their lives easier?